A Geometric Quantisation view on the AJ-conjecture for the Teichm\"uller TQFT: Introduction

 \end{Theorem}

-We then consider the algebra $\mathcal{A}$ generated by these operators, and sitting inside this the left ideal $\mathcal{I} ( J^{(\qb,N)}_{M,K} )$ annihilating the invariant.
-Following the lines of~\cite{Gar04}, we define the $\widehat{A}^{\Cx}$-polynomial as a preferred element of this ideal.
-Using the explicit expression of the invariant for $4_1$ and $5_2$ inside $S^{3}$, we compute the $\widehat{A}^{\Cx}$-polynomial for these knots, and check the following conjecture for these two cases.
+Crucially, $\mx$ and $\lx$ are the fundamental constituents of the Faddeev difference operator~\eqref{eq:FaddeevEqn}.
+They are also the same operators used by Dimofte~\cite{Dim13,Dim15} as the building blocks for the construction of his version of the quantum $\widehat{A}$-polynomial.

+In order to formulate our conjecture precisely, we shall take an algebraic approach similar to that of~\cite{Gar04}.
+Namely, we consider the algebra $\mathcal{A}$ formally generated over $\Z[q^{\pm \frac{1}{2}}]$ by two $q$-commuting elements $E$ and $Q$.
+The operators $\lx$ and $\mx$ then define a representation of $\mathcal{A}$, and we may consider the annihilator of $\AKJ$.
+If this left ideal is non-trivial it contains a preferred generator (in a sense discussed below), which we shall call the $\widehat{A}^{\Cx}$-polynomial.

-\begin{Conjecture} Let $K \subset M$ be a knot inside a closed, oriented $3$-manifold, with hyperbolic complement.
-Then the non-commutative polynomial $\widehat{A}^{\Cx}_{K}$ agrees with $\widehat{A}_{K}$ up to a right factor, linear in $\mx$, and it reproduces the classical $A$-polynomial in the sense of the original AJ-conjecture. \end{Conjecture}
+\begin{Conjecture} Let $K \subset M$ be a hyperbolic knot inside a closed oriented $3$-manifold.
+Then the ideal annihilating $\AKJ$ is non-trivial.
+The resulting $\widehat{A}^{\Cx}$-polynomial agrees with the non-homogeneous $\widehat{A}$-polynomial from the coloured Jones theory (see \textsection~\ref{sec:alg_setup}) up to a right factor in $Q$, and it reproduces the classical $A$-polynomial in the evaluation at $q = 1$, $E = \ell$, and $Q = m^{2}$, again up to a factor in $m$. \end{Conjecture}

-Besides its interest in relation to the original AJ-conjecture, we also find in this statement a further indication on the role of the Weil-Gel'fand-Zak transform in connecting geometric quantisation and Teichmüller TQFT in genus one.
+As highlighted above, our statement is very close in spirit to the works of Gukov~\cite{Guk05} and Dimofte~\cite{Dim13,Dim15}.
+In fact, in the final part of this article we will use the same $q$-commutative elimination process as Dimofte to produce a guess for the $\widehat{A}^{\Cx}$-polynomial.
+In contrast to his \emph{a priori} approach, however, we will work indirectly from the explicit expression of $\AKJ$.
+Since we are using the same operators and the partition functions match, the algebraic manipulations will result in the same non-commutative polynomials, which do agree with the non-homogeneous $\widehat{A}$ from the coloured Jones theory.
+In order to conclude that the polynomials thus obtained annihilate $\AKJ$ as expected, we will need to carefully carry out some further analytic checks.
+After doing so, we can conclude the following.